Children’s dentistry & Orthodontic Treatment in Newport Beach, CA

-At Hersch Pediatric Dentistry, we strive to help each of our patients achieve a smile they truly feel proud to show off.
-As a leading pediatric dental and orthodontic practice serving the Newport Beach and greater Orange County, CA area, we proudly offer a range of treatments including teeth cleanings, sedation dentistry, and kids braces, and we work hard to make treatment as convenient as possible for our patients.
-To ensure we provide the utmost quality of care to each of our patients, we've instituted a number of office policies that help us carry out our work.
+At Hersch Pediatric Dentistry & Orthodontics, we strive to help each of our patients achieve a smile they truly feel proud to show off.
+As a leading pediatric dental and orthodontic practice serving the Newport Beach and greater Orange County, CA area, we proudly offer a range of treatment options including teeth cleanings, sedation dentistry, and kids braces.
+We work hard to make treatment as convenient as possible for our patients.
+To ensure we provide the highest quality of care to each of our patients, we’ve instituted a number of office policies that help us carry out our work.

 That said, we understand accidents happen.
 Sometimes, life just gets in the way!
 While we can’t “jam” you into the schedule in fairness to our other patients, you’re more than welcome to wait in our office for an opening in the schedule.
 However, in some cases, it may be easier to simply reschedule your appointment.
 If you’d like to schedule a visit to our office, simply use our online form to do so:

 All other open plan dental insurances are accepted on an out-of-network basis.
 If you choose to schedule with an out-of-network provider, you are responsible for all fees not covered by your insurance plan.